interstitialRedirectModalTitle

-Offshore wind is a renewable energy technology that will be critical to contributing to the clean energy transition in the United States.
-This is especially true along the Atlantic coast where there is great potential for wind energy due to the consistent wind speeds.
+Offshore wind is a renewable energy technology that will be critical to decarbonizing electricity, making our communities and oceans healthier and our energy resources more reliable around the world.
+This is especially true along the Atlantic coast, where there is great potential for wind energy due to the consistent availability of wind during the winter.

 Quote: Tricia K. Jedele